-Nobody wants their brand’s image associated with something awful.
-Avoid implementing brand safety measures, and you run the risk of ruining your business.
-In this guide we clarify what brand safety is and the best practices to stay brand safe.
-So what is brand safety?
+Nobody wants their brand’s image tainted or associated with the wrong sort of messaging.
+Avoid implementing brand safety measures, and you run the risk of threatening your business.
+In this guide, we clarify what brand safety is and the best practices to stay safe.

 Contextual understanding is huge when revenue and reputation rest upon the quality of ad placements.
 Take the issue of fake news.
 Unless you’ve been under a rock, you’ll know it’s been on the minds of marketers the world over.
-Bannerflow investigated it and came to a pretty obvious conclusion.
-“It’s best to avoid the risks associated with fake news”.
 But why does it happen?
 And why should a marketer care?

 YouTube goes wrong